 After a long journey from Johannesburg airport, we arrived at Tuli around 6pm in total darkness!
 As there isn’t any electricity we had to find our way around camp with lanterns and torches.
 I didn’t expect the tents to be as nice as they were, with two beds, sets of drawers and plenty of room to walk around.

-First night sleeping was difficult, there were so many noises around the tent!
+The first-night sleeping was difficult, there were so many noises around the tent!
 Arriving in the dark we had no idea of what surrounded the camp.
 On waking the following morning the view was amazing, as the camp is set along the banks of the Limpopo River.
 The noises from the previous night turned out to be baboons that roam freely through the camp and surrounding areas.
-Facilities at camp were great, with 2 bathrooms, a large kitchen, scullery, leisure and eating area.
+Facilities at the camp were great, with two bathrooms, a large kitchen, a scullery, leisure and eating area.

 No two days are the same, you can be up and out from early as 3am!
 It’s amazing to be so close to wild animals and worth getting up at all hours in the morning to see them.
-We saw so many animals whilst out driving through the land, including many antelope species, elephants, wilder beast, zebra, wart hogs, spring hares etc along with may different bird, reptile and insect species.
+We saw so many animals whilst out driving through the land, including many antelope species, elephants, wildebeest, zebra, warthogs, spring hares etc. along with many different bird, reptile and insect species.
 It was fantastic to see them all in their natural habitats.

 There can be up to eight people at camp and everyone gets to do duties such as preparing meals, washing up and keeping everywhere tidy, which changed at the beginning of every week.